hlavery/Essays/content/posts/papermachine/index.md

 draft: false
 alwaysopen: true
 ---
-When I was a very young boy, my father had to get something from his office[^1] in the Hudson River Mill, Corinth NY one Saturday.
+One day, a long time ago when I was very young, my father had to get something from his office[^1] in the Hudson River Mill, Corinth NY one Saturday.
 Dad took me with him for some reason, perhaps just to give Mom a few hours off.
 Taking your child into an operating heavy-industrial setting would prompt a visit from Child Protective Services today, but this was back in the 1950s when kids could roll around in the back seat of a car sans seatbelts, with none to think twice about it.

 Rather than going through the front entrance of the mill to his office, Dad drove down the hill and parked near the door leading past the then-new No. 11 Papermachine(1958-2002)[^2].
 Walking through that door and past the large, noisy machine was a life-changing event.
 I knew I wanted to know how the thing worked.
 My fate was sealed (although I mostly ended up working on different parts of the papermaking process and never got involved with the paper coating process, Dad's expertise).